-&lt;sup>4 Newer methods introduced by Antoine Joux against elliptic curves over binary fields are also important to note [199].
+3 Newer methods introduced by Antoine Joux against elliptic curves over binary fields are also important to note [181].

-Field, Curve and Generator) are implicitly known by the verifier, then these also need to be stored and made available.
+One can conclude that ECC signatures schemes such as ECDSA may have advantages over RSA and DSA in applications where the available computational or data storage capacity in the signer's hardware is limited, e.g. in smartcard applications.
+However, unless the system parameters (Base Field, Curve and Generator) are implicitly known by the verifier, then these also need to be stored and made available.
 Sharing and distribution amongst users depends on trust and risk issues and if none of the parameters were implicitly known it would add approximately an additional 1000 bits to the storage requirements for ECDSA.